ForEvolve/forevolve.github.io/_posts/en/2017-09-28-design-patterns-web-api-service-and-repository-part-11.md

 By default, Asp.Net Core 2.0 do most of the configuration plumbing for us.
 The only thing we will need to do is get the configurations injected in the `Startup` class by adding a constructor and a property (for future references).

-> Great job on this one to the Asp.Net Core team!
-> Asp.Net was never as clean as Asp.Net Core, and Asp.Net Core 1.0 was not close to what Asp.Net Core 2.0 is now.
->
-> Now we are talking!
-> Keep up the good work!

 ``` csharp
 public Startup(IConfiguration configuration)
 {